Updated 28 May 2021

 General guidance for outgoing students

-- Follow reliable media in Finland and in the host country.
+- Follow reliable media and official information channels in Finland and in the host country.

 - Follow instructions given by UEF and your host university.